kyma-project/opentelemetry-collector-components/docs/contributor/releasing.md

 ## Release Process

-This release process covers the steps to release new major and minor versions for the `opentelemetry-collector` with kyma specific customizations.
+This release process covers the steps to release new major and minor versions for the `opentelemetry-collector` with Kyma-specific customizations.

 1. Verify that all issues in the [GitHub milestone](https://github.com/kyma-project/opentelemetry-collector-components/milestones) related to the version are closed.